SteelCompendium/data-md-dse/Bestiary/Goblin Monarch.md

   - Area
   distance: 10 burst
   target: Each ally
+  effects:
+  - name: Effect
     effect: Each target can make a [[Free Strike|free strike]] that deals an extra 1 damage.

 ~~~